Skip to main content

 PAKISTAN: KARAKORUM BY BEDFORD AND KALASH

-One of the last great road trips on the planet, the highest paved road in the world that snakes between the 8,000-meter peaks of the Himalayas, connecting Pakistan and China: ladies and gentlemen, here is the Karakoram Highway!
-After a stop at Wagah for the chaotic flag ceremony at the Pakistan-India border, we will depart from crowded Lahore—one of the most beautiful and charismatic cities in Pakistan and all of Asia—for a fantastic road trip.
-We will first travel along the historic Grand Trunk Road and through the Swat Valley, eventually merging onto the legendary Karakoram: it will be a memorable journey among the highest peaks on Earth, during which we will touch the sky at the base camp of the legendary Nanga Parbat, before sleeping in tents facing the snow-capped walls of Rakaposhi.
-Finally, we will reach the remote Khunjerab Pass, the highest border crossing in the world (4,634 m) between Pakistan and China.
+One of the last great road trips on Earth, the Karakoram Highway is the highest paved international road in the world, winding through the towering 8,000-meter peaks of the Himalayas and linking Pakistan with China.
+After a stop at Wagah to witness the chaotic and theatrical flag ceremony on the Pakistan–India border, we will depart from vibrant Lahore, one of the most fascinating and charismatic cities in Asia, for an unforgettable overland adventure.
+Our route follows the historic Grand Trunk Road before crossing the breathtaking Swat Valley and eventually joining the legendary Karakoram Highway.
+This extraordinary expedition will lead us deep into the heart of some of the world’s highest mountain ranges.
+Along the way, we will reach the base camp of the legendary Nanga Parbat, where it feels as though we can almost touch the sky, before spending the night in tents facing the snow-covered walls of Rakaposhi.
+Finally, we will arrive at the remote Khunjerab Pass, the highest border crossing in the world at 4,634 meters, suspended between Pakistan and China.

 KALASH UCHAL FESTIVAL Extension